MWAA Aircraft Noise Fact Sheet

 A: As a safety factor, aircraft arrive and depart into the wind to maximize aerodynamic lift.
 FAA Air Traffic Control determines the operational direction (North Flow or South Flow) based on wind direction, wind speed, cloud (ceiling) height, and airfield conditions such as available runways.
-For more information, please see: Reagan National - Aircraft Procedures & Guidelines.
+See: Aircraft Procedures.

 Q8: Who controls the planes in the sky?

 A: All aircraft movements are solely controlled through the FAA National Airspace System, including the design and implementation of flight procedures and corridors.
 The Airports Authority does not control or regulate airline schedules or aircraft movements.

 Q9: Why do flights go over residential neighborhoods?
 Isn't that prohibited?